 Au Yong Hui Nee, Peter Yacob and Abdelhak Senadjki

-2. Halal Supply Chain and Halal Logistic of Cold Chain Model in Milk Industry: Evidence from Milk Cooperative in Indonesia
+2. Halal Supply Chain and Halal Logistics of the Cold Chain Model in the Milk Industry: Evidence from Milk Cooperatives in Indonesia

-3. Knowledge Management Strategy towards the Development of Halal Logistic Industry in Vietnam
+3. Knowledge Management Strategy towards the Development of the Halal Logistics Industry in Vietnam

-4. A Conceptual Framework Highlighting Barriers in Cold Chain Management for Halal Food Products in Southeast Asia Countries
+4. A Conceptual Framework Highlighting Barriers in Cold Chain Management for Halal Food Products in Sout-East Asian Countries

 Mohd Hafidz Mahamad Maifiah, Anis Najiha Ahmad and Muhammad Affifuddin Iskandar